-The Dietitians Board is aware of the enormous pressure that our registered health professionals are under across all health care settings as part of New Zealand’s response to the global COVID-19 pandemic.
-In particular we recognise the work Dietitians are doing to ensure that they can provide the best possible care to their patients & clients and also help to protect the public and themselves during this challenging time.
+The Dietitians Board is aware of the enormous pressure Dietitians are under across all health care settings as part of Aotearoa New Zealand’s ongoing response to the global COVID-19 pandemic.

 UPDATES, INFORMATION & RESOURCES

 Guidance for critical health services during an Omicron outbreak

 Ministry of Health guidance for critical health services is available here.